-The Alabama Hills, a recreation area located in the shadow of Mt Whitney and the high Sierras, was a favorite movie location for old Hollywood and a staple of more cowboy movies then you can count.
+The Alabama Hills, a recreation area located in the shadow of Mt Whitney and the Eastern Sierras, was a favorite movie location for old Hollywood and a staple of more cowboy movies then you can count.
 Throughout the last century, the Alabama Hills have appeared in hundreds of films with even a recent Quintin Tarantino project being shot here.
 When you visit the Alabama Hills though it is easy to see why it has become so popular; the surrounding mountains and sweeping desert give way to this small plot of majestic rocks that can’t cover more than a couple of square miles of the area.
 Other than this section, there is nothing like them to the north or south, and because of that, they make for a unique day of exploration.

-The park itself has a lot of famous spots, but nothing is marked, and the uniqueness of this makes it feel like you are exploring something new every time you go.
+The park has a lot of famous spots, but nothing is marked, and the uniqueness of this makes it feel like you are exploring something new every time you go.
 The only signs I have seen in the entire area are for the trailhead to Mobius Arch, other than that the Alabama Hills are a collection of dirt roads and rocks, allowing the explorer to craft whatever adventure their mind creates.
-However, if you are looking for some of the main attractions and movie locations, what follows are some of the most famous spots in this Alabama Hill.
+However, if you are looking for some of the main attractions and movie locations, what follows are some of the most well known spots in this Alabama Hill.

 The Face of Alabama Hills

 This face is the first thing you will notice while driving up to Whitney Portal road to the Alabama Hills, as it’s pretty hard to miss.
 It is a great first stop and gives the Alabama Hills a little personality.
 I usually am not a fan of graffiti, but this little face is fun.
-I haven’t been able to find out any history on this face, so let me know if you are aware of why it’s here.
+I haven’t been able to find out any history on this face, so let me know if you are aware why it’s here.